Christmas Without You

-"Christmas Without You" is a song by American singer Ava Max, released on October 15, 2020, through Atlantic Records.
+"Christmas Without You" is a song by American singer-songwriter Ava Max, released on October 15, 2020, through Atlantic Records.
 It was written by Max, Jesse Aicher, Sam Martin, and producers Gian Stone and Cirkut.
 A Christmas pop song, it contains a piano, jingle bell and bassline, alongside Max's melisma and whistle register vocals.
-"Christmas Without You" received generally favorable reviews from music critics, who praised the Christmas sound.
+"Christmas Without You" received generally favorable reviews from music critics, who praised the Christmas sound and Max's vocal performance.
 The song peaked at number 28 on both the US Adult Contemporary chart and in Germany.
 A music video was released in 2022, which depicts Max in front of a winter-themed background.

 Composition

 Musically, "Christmas Without You" is a Christmas pop song, which is bouncy, upbeat, and has a retro influence.
 The song begins with piano chords, which transitions into the first chorus with jingle bell sounds.
 During the next verse, a bassline is used with a basic beat and harmony, before leading to the second chorus.
 Max uses melisma throughout the vocal-driven ballad, which climaxes with a whistle register in the last chorus.
 Jerrett Franklin of Nashville Music Reviews stated that Max's vocals become stronger in the song, comparing her whistle register to Mariah Carey.